 For acute situations like urinary tract infections, we can typically see clients the same day on an emergency basis Monday-Friday during our normal business hours.

-When I go over with you the results of the lab tests that we are using to monitor your prescription medications, and you will be staying on the same dose, I will ask you to contact your pharmacy for refills.
+When we go over the results of the lab tests that we are using to monitor your prescription medications, and you will be staying on the same dose, I will ask you to contact your pharmacy for refills.
 Because mine is a small practice, (and I don't have a nurse like MD's) it saves a considerable amount of time to not to call in refills.
 I really appreciate your doing this!